Diocesan News

 Opinion

-A Davenport man worries that the Iowa Legislature, which opened its 2017 session this week, will enact a voter ID […]
+To the editor: I have never written to an editor of a paper before, but here goes.
+I believe that […]

-- Support Education Savings Accounts
+- Support human flourishing

-Parents are the ones primarily responsible for the education of their children.
-I believe Education Savings Accounts (ESAs) are a […]
+In a homily he prepared for a statewide pro-life Mass, Bishop Martin Amos spoke of the need to “rededicate ourselves […]

 People